Gavin Hipkins: The Stall (2001)

 The Stall was made when Hipkins was artist in residence at the Waikato Museum of Art and History. made up of 95 c-type prints, the work uses the 'Fall' form and features imagery as diverse as buttons, car racing, and female faces and bodies.

-The Sanctuary (2004-)
+The Sanctuary (2004–present)

 The Sanctuary is a series of square-format unique silver gelatin prints.
 In them, Hipkins documents parks, gardens and zoos in cities in various countries (including Shanghai, Rotorua, London, Melbourne, New Plymouth and Hong Kong), often selecting details to focus on rather than following the traditional formats of landscape photography.
 These images are then superimposed with photograms of sinuous abstract shapes; lengths of ribbon, strands of beads, chain necklaces and threaded sequins.

 Hipkins continued work on The Sanctuary during his time on an artist residency at the International Studio and Curatorial Program in New York in 2006.

 Tender Buttons (2006)

 The Tender Buttons works were developed when Hipkins was in New York on the International Studio and Curatorial Programme residency.
 In these works, images from artworks and objects in museum collections are overlaid with oversized scans of buttons sourced from New York's garment district, located near the residency hub.
 The title of the works alludes to Gertrude Stein's Tender Buttons.

 A related work, the 12-piece The Terrace (2008) is held in the collection of the Museum of New Zealand Te Papa Tongarewa.